ymizushi/docs.ymizushi.work/CONTRIBUTING.md

 # Contributing

-Thank you for your interest in contributing to the [React And TypeScript](https://www.reactandtypescript.dev/) unoffical documentation.
+Thank you for your interest in contributing to the [ymizushiの技術徒然](https://docs.ymizushi.work/) unoffical documentation.
 I hope to team up with others to create the premier source of React and TypeScript documentation on the web.

 ## Creating Issues